Zabriskije/SD-to-CoreML/README.md

   Every time you see a similar message, you can solve it by installing what is requested via `pip install <name>`

 - `zsh: killed python`: your Mac has run out of memory.
 Close some memory-hungry applications you may have open and do the process again.
 Still not working?
 Reboot.
 Still not working?
-Well, `split-einsum` conversions tend to be the more demanding, so while converting, I often close all the other apps and leave my MacBook melting alone
+Use `nice -n 10` before running the script.
+Still not working?
+Well, `SPLIT_EINSUM` conversions tend to be the more demanding, so while converting, I often close all the other apps and leave my MacBook melting alone

 #### Terminal warnings